csvpath/csvpath/docs/functions.md

 Some functions optionally will make use of an arbitrary name qualifier to better name a tracking variable.
 <a href='https://github.com/dk107dk/csvpath/blob/main/docs/qualifiers.md'>Read about qualifiers here.</a>

 Creating your own function is easy.
-Once you create it, you register it with the `FunctionFactory` class.
+Once you create a function, you register it with the `FunctionFactory` class.
 You must register your functions each time you run CsvPath.
 Use your function in csvpaths by simply referring to it by name like any other function.

 <a href='https://github.com/dk107dk/csvpath/blob/main/csvpath/matching/functions/implementing_functions.md'>Read more about implementing your own functions here.</a>